Winter in Southland is a season worth leaning into.

 Autumn in Southland

 Discover autumn in Murihiku Southland, one of the best times to visit.
-March to May Temperatures between 10°C and 20°C The crisp air whispers change, the days grow shorter, and a kaleidoscope of… Read More
+March to May Temperatures between 10°C and 20°C Autumn in Southland isn't just a season, it's a full-on colour show… Read More

 Spring in Southland

 Spring offers green valleys, snowy mountains and longer, warmer days.
-September to November Temperatures between 10°C and 20°C Spring has sprung in Southland, and the entire region bursts with life!… Read More
+September to November Temperatures between 10°C and 20°C Spring has sprung in Murihiku Southland, and the entire region bursts… Read More

 Summer in Southland

 Summer is all about outdoor adventures and long, sun-filled days.
-December to February Temperatures between 15°C and 25°C With long sunny days, a diverse landscape, great food and drink and plenty… Read More
+December to February Temperatures between 15°C and 25°C Down here at the edge of the world, summer's a bit different.
+We… Read More